mzattera/v4j/docs/005/index.md

 ## Conclusions

-- Majority of words in the Voynich exhibits an inner structure described here, where terms can be represented as composed by 12 "slots" that can be left empty or populated by a single glyph chosen among a very limited group of glyphs (usually 2-3).
+- Majority of words in the Voynich exhibits an inner structure described here, where word types can be represented as composed by 12 "slots" that can be left empty or populated by a single glyph chosen among a very limited group of glyphs (usually 2-3).

-  - 86.6% of tokens (51.3% of terms) exhibit this structure (**regular** terms).
+  - 86.6% of tokens (51.3% of word types) exhibit this structure (**regular** word types).

-  - 10.4% of tokens (37.1% of terms) can be divided in two parts, each presenting the inner structure described above (**separable** terms).
+  - 10.4% of tokens (37.1% of word types) can be divided in two parts, each presenting the inner structure described above (**separable** word types).

-    For 68.3% of separable terms, their two constituents appear in the text more often than the separable term itself (**verified separable** terms).
+    For 68.3% of separable word types, their two constituents appear in the text more often than the separable word type itself (**verified separable** word types).

-    This seems a strong indication that separable terms are made by two regular terms written or transcribed together.
+    This seems a strong indication that separable word types are made by two regular word types written or transcribed together.

-  - only 3.0% of tokens (11.7% of terms) do not exhibit this structure (**unstructured** terms).
+  - only 3.0% of tokens (11.7% of word types) do not exhibit this structure (**unstructured** word types).

-    82% of unstructured terms appears only once in the text.
-In other words, **only 1.5% of tokens (2.1% of terms) are unstructured terms appearing at least twice in the text**.
+    82% of unstructured word types appears only once in the text.
+In other words, **only 1.5% of tokens (2.1% of word types) are unstructured word types appearing at least twice in the text**.

 	I argue that these can be typos or plain text words encoded in a different way than the majority of the text (e.g. because they represent proper names or uncommon words).